Air pollution monitoring and trends

-Over 100 sites around the city measure nitrogen dioxide, including continuous analysers which publish data in real time along with Defra’s air quality monitoring stations to our open data platform.
+We have over 100 sites around the city that measure nitrogen dioxide.
+We also have continuous analysers which publish data in real time along with Defra’s air quality monitoring stations to our open data platform.

-In response to citizens’ concerns Bristol City Council has expanded this monitoring network to include all the schools within the Air Quality Management Area and other schools in the city which are close to a busy road.
+In response to resident concerns we expanded our monitoring network in 2018 to include all schools within the Air Quality Management Area and schools close to a busy road.
 The results from this work are now available.

 Bristol does not breach legal limits on particulate matter.
-However public health experts are increasingly concerned that there may be “no safe limit” to particulate matter and so Bristol City Council is in the process of working up a monitoring campaign to establish sources and scale of the problem.
+However public health experts are increasingly concerned that there may be “no safe limit” to particulate matter.
+We are in the process of establishing the sources and scale of the problem in Bristol.

 The Department of Environment, Food and Rural Affairs have two stations that are part of the national network.
 One in St. Pauls and one on Temple Way.